Local Market Guide · 2026

 23 Years · Mortgage Specialist

-The Boston market is currently hot.
+The Boise market is currently cooling.
 Here's what that means for buyers in 2026:

 ✓ Reasons to Buy